 Although evidently many people would argue that a boyfriend/best friend relationship is a wonderful thing, there are some pitfalls associated with such an arrangement.
 The most significant pitfall that can be found in this type of relationship is the possibility of failure and the consequential loss of two relationships.
 If your romantic and friendly relationships are kept separate, and you break up with your partner, you have lost only your partnership.
 If, however, your partner is your best friend, and the two of you break up, it can feel as though you have lost two relationships, rather than one, and can leave you feeling isolated and scared.

 A boyfriend/best friend relationship can also be problematic if one or both of you crave mystery and find that you have very little mystery between the two of you.
 Many best friends see their best friends in the most unpleasant situations imaginable and know their best friends' every flaw and misstep.
 Although in a best friend relationship, this kind of intimacy is valuable and cherished.
 In a romantic relationship, one or both of you might struggle to have an intimate knowledge of past relationships, personal flaws, or personal hang-ups.

 Should Your Romantic Relationship Also Be A Friendship?

-Ultimately, the choice is yours: whether you prefer having a romance separate from friendship, or the prospect of a friendship-enriched romantic relationship makes you feel ecstatic, you ultimately get to decide your goals, preferences, wants, and likes.
-If you enter into a relationship with someone who was your friend first, and you decide you prefer stronger boundaries between the two types of relationships, you can count in a learning experience and move on to another relationship-one with boundaries that you feel safe in and comfortable with.
+Ultimately, the choice is yours: whether you prefer having a romance separate from friendship or the prospect of a friendship-enriched romantic relationship makes you feel ecstatic, you ultimately get to decide your goals, preferences, wants, and likes.
+If you enter into a relationship with your friend first, and you decide you prefer stronger boundaries between the two types of relationships, you can count on a learning experience and move on to another relationship-one with boundaries that you feel safe in and comfortable with.